binrey/image2gcloud/README.md

 # image2gcloud
-Upload and resize image with PIL to google cloud storage
+Resize image with PIL and upload it to google cloud storage